Chain-Mao/ProGEO/README.md

 #### Stage1

+The purpose of the first stage training is to generate prompts that describe the image.

 <img align="center" width="80%" src="https://github.com/Chain-Mao/ProGEO/blob/main/stage1.png">

 `$ python3 train_clip_stage1.py --train_set_folder path/to/processed/train --val_set_folder path/to/sf_xl/processed/val --test_set_folder path/to/sf_xl/processed/test --backbone CLIP-RN50 --groups_num 1`

 #### Stage2

+The purpose of the second stage training is to use prompts to assist the image model to complete the clustering.

 <img align="center" width="80%" src="https://github.com/Chain-Mao/ProGEO/blob/main/stage2.png">